VirajA30/EmployeeDetails-CRUD-Op./README.md

 - A modern web browser to run the application.
 - A code editor (e.g., Visual Studio Code) for making code changes if necessary.

-## Installation
+## Getting Started

+To run this application locally, follow these

-1. Clone this repository to your local machine:
+steps: 1.
+Clone the repository to your local

+machine:

+2. ii.
+Open the project folder in your code editor.

+3. Open the EmployeeDetails.html file in your web browser.
 ## Usage

 1.Adding a New Employee: